 Each year, Canada’s national and provincial funding agencies award hundreds of scholarships to our graduate students as recognition of excellence in research and scholarship.
 As well, generous donors fund internal graduate scholarships and awards to support outstanding graduate students.
 It all adds up — this year, graduate student research funding and awards totalled approximately $2.7 million.

 Graduate student researchers and scholars have unique talents, knowledge and skills.
 Brock needs to continue to attract such students to keep building upon our diverse community of researchers from which a collaboration of ideas cross disciplines and drive productive research.

 Read more about research and scholarship underway by graduate students.

 Also, become familiar with Brock’s research community:

-- Five new transdisciplinary research groups have been developed to expand on expertise in biotechnology, health care, the environment, and social issues
+- Transdisciplinary research groups have been developed to expand on expertise in biotechnology, health care, the environment, and social issues

 - Brock University is home to more than 500 researchers who work on an incredible array of diverse subjects — Brock has received over $15,000,000 in research funding in recent years

 - Brock offers graduate students a one-to-one research environment and access to multi-million dollar labs and equipment